-Size and age at maturity-Size and age at sexual maturity vary widely among lake trout in different waters or from different subpopulations.
-In certain Canadian lakes some lake trout mature at lengths as small as 12 in ches, whereas in Lake Superior relatively few mature until they are more than double this length (some siscowets in Lake Superior mature at lengths as short as 16 inches).
-A few lake trout in some lakes or under hatchery conditions may reproduce at an age as young as 5 years (rarely 4 years), but first maturity probably seldom occurs at ages less than 8 years among lean lake trout of southern Lake Superior, and does not occur until 13 years in Great Bear Lake, Canada.
-In each water, the age and size at first maturity is not uniform--some individuals may mature one or more years earlier (and at a smaller size) than others.
+Size and age at maturity .-- Size and age at sexual maturity vary widely among lake trout in different waters or from different subpopulations.
+In certain Canadian lakes some lake trout mature at lengths as small as 12 inches, whereas in Lake Superior many do not mature until they are more than double this length (although fish of some races mature at lengths as short as 14 inches).
+Lake trout in some lakes or under hatchery conditions may reproduce at an age as young as 5 years (rarely 4 years), but first maturity probably seldom occurs at ages less than 8 years among female lake trout of southern Lake Superior, and does not occur until 13 years in Great Bear Lake, Canada.
+In each water, the age and size at first maturity are not uniform -some individuals may mature one or more years earlier (or at a smaller size) than others.
 In general, males mature at an earlier age and smaller size than females.
-Varying numbers of mature lake trout in some lakes do not spawn each year, but may skip one or more seasons, during which eggs or milt are not produced.
+Varying numbers of mature lake trout in some lakes do not spawn each year, but may skip one or more spawning seasons, during which eggs or milt are not produced.

 Production of eggs. -- Maturing eggs in the ovaries of female lake trout undergo the major portion of their development during the 5 months preceding the spawning season.
-At the beginning of this period the paired ovaries are elongated, fleshy, organs lying beneath the air bladder; their weight is less than 2 percent of the total weight of the parent.
+At the beginning of this period the paired ovaries are elongated, fleshy organs lying beneath the air bladder; their weight is less than 2 percent of the total weight of the fish.
 Just before spawning the heavily laden ovaries fill a large proportion of the body cavity and make up about 12 to 18 percent of the weight of the fish.
-Mature eggs in the ovaries are large (1/6 to 1/4 inch in diameter) compared to eggs of most other fresh-water species outside the trout and salmon family, but their size varies considerably among fish of different subpopulations or from different localities.
-The size is not correlated with the size of the parent; small lake trout produce fewer, but not smaller, eggs than large lake trout.
+Mature eggs in the ovaries are large (1/6- to 1/4-inch diameter) for a freshwater species, but their size varies considerably among fish of different subpopulations or from different localities.
+The size is not correlated with the size of the parent; small lake trout produce fewer, but not smaller, eggs than do large lake trout.

-The number of eggs produced by lake trout often varies widely among individuals of the same size, but shows an average increase with the increasing size and age of the fish.
-The number laid during a spawning season ranges from only about 1,000 for small fish (15 inches long) from inland lakes to as many as 18,000 for large lake trout (32 inches long) from the Great Lakes.
+The number of eggs produced by lake trout often varies widely among individuals of the same size, but shows an average increase with increasing size of the fish.
+The number laid during a spawning season ranges from about 1,000 for small fish (15 inches long) from inland lakes to as many as 18,000 for large lake trout (32 inches long) from the Great Lakes.
 The number of eggs produced per pound of weight of the parent ranges from 400 to 1,200 and averages about 700; this value tends to be higher for large than for small fish.

-After the mature eggs have been laid, two sizes of tiny eggs (one group about the size of a pin head and the other still smaller) remain distributed through the ovarian tissue to develop to maturity for a later spawning season.
+After the mature eggs have been laid, two sizes of tiny eggs (one group about the size of a pinhead and the other still smaller) remain distributed through the ovariar tissue.

-Eggs on the spawning grounds. -- Lake trout eggs are eaten by a variety of species of fish (including lake trout), as well as by mud puppies (Necturus maculosus), and other animals which frequent the spawning grounds.
-Egg predation apparently is restricted largely to the spawning season, however, and to eggs which do not reach protected situations, such as the crevices among rocks.

-Eggs are so difficult to collect from their rocky environment that few eggfertility studies have been made.
-The indication, however, is that natural spawning is effificent.
+Eggs on the spawning grounds.--Lake trout eggs are eaten by a variety of species of fish (including lake trout), as well as by mud puppies (Necturus maculosus), and other animals which frequent the spawning grounds.
+Egg predation apparently is restricted largely to the spawning season, however, and to eggs which do not reach such protected situations as the crevices among rocks.
+Eggs are so difficult to collect from their rocky environment that few egg-fertility studies have been made.
+It appears, however, that natural spawning is efficient.
 In one sample of more than 300 eggs collected from shallow-water spawning grounds in Otsego Lake, New York, 94 percent had been fertilized and 79 percent were still alive after having been on the lake bottom for a month.